Are you wondering what’s the best substitute for ayahuasca? Do you want to know if there are other plants that work like the ayahuasca brew?

 Analogues are plants or chemicals used in place of the traditional constituents of the ayahuasca brew.
 Usually, they are used to replace B. caapi vine and DMT-containing admixture plants.
 The most popular analogues are Peganum harmala and Mimosa hostilis.

 If you want to experience what ayahuasca analogs bring on the table, here are the plants that you need to brew.
+The list below is not listed in any particular order.

 Several species of Passiflora have been found to contain beta-carboline harmala alkaloids, some of which are MAO inhibitors.
 Its flower and fruits have traces of these chemicals, but its leaves and roots often contain more.
 The most common alkaloids is harman, but harmaline, harmalol, harmine, and harmol are also present.